WELCOME

 You’ve come to the wrong place–though I feel some refracted, doppleganger-ish identification with the first two of those, not the third..

-I published an article, “Zohran Mamdani, and a 100-year-old history of anti-Zionism in New York Cityin Mondoweiss.
-Though the journal labels it an opinion piece, it is mostly a look at 1920s anti-Zionism in NYC’s Arabic-speaking and Jewish communities.
-Click here.
+I recently published an article, “Zohran Mamdani, and a 100-year-old history of anti-Zionism in New York City” in Mondoweiss.
+Though the journal labels it an opinion piece, it is mostly a history of 1920s anti-Zionism in NYC’s Arabic-speaking and Jewish communities.
+Read it here.

 That’s all my day job, so to speak.
 In addition, I’m a musician: trumpet player, songwriter, and bandleader, and radio DJ as well.
 My main current band is a Latin soul/boogaloo outfit called Spanglish Fly.